This post may contain affiliate links. Please read our disclosure policy.

-- Olive oil or butter – I like to use olive oil since it is considered a healthier fat, but OMG does butter taste good in this soup.
+- Olive oil or butter – I like to use good quality extra-virgin olive oil since it is considered a healthier fat, but OMG does butter taste good in this soup.

-- Cans of diced tomatoes – I like to use Italian seasoned diced tomatoes for a little extra flavor.
+- Cans of diced tomatoes – I like to use Italian seasoned diced tomatoes for the best flavor.
 Fire roasted tomatoes also taste delicious.

 - Chicken broth or vegetable broth – Use vegetable broth to make a vegetarian tomato soup.